finom/vovk/README.md

   /route.ts
 ```

-At this example you keep your `posts` and `comments` untouched but `users` router is going to use the library.
-You can define local variables that are going to be used for one particular path.
-The router class is going to be extended by `RouteHandlers` class.
+At this example only the `users` dynamic route is going to use the library.
+With `createRouter` you can define local variables that are going to be used for one particular path.
+At this case the router class is going to be extended by `RouteHandlers` class.

 ```ts
 import { createRouter } from 'thelibrary';